-Of course I had to come up with something to mix things up somehow.
+Of course, I had to come up with something to mix things up somehow.
 I have long ago given up on boiling potatoes.
-Nothing wrong with it but if I can free up a burner I will and since I never boil more than a few potatoes, microwaving is ideal… this whole story would change had I been asked to make potato salad for a sunday football afternoon party.
+Nothing wrong with it but if I can free up a burner I will and since I never boil more than a few potatoes, microwaving is ideal… this whole story would change had I been asked to make potato salad for a Sunday football afternoon party.
 I guess I could still work in batches.
-Anyways, every microwave is different so I won’t commit to cooking times but will give some as reference.
+Anyways, every microwave is different so I won’t commit to cooking times but will give some as a reference.
 If the potatoes are big, cut them in chunks.
 Keep the potato size to about an inch.
 This is important if you don’t want to spend your entire day waiting for them to cook.

 So cut up in 1-inch chunks if needed.
 Place them in a container with water.
 Make sure they are covered in it.
 Run your microwave at full thermonuclear power for about 15-20 minutes.
 You could add about a Tsp of salt to the water which I usually do.